ErwanR123/ErwanR123/README.md

 ---
 ## 💬 **4.
 Sentiment Analysis – Logistic Regression vs KNN**
-- **Objective**: Compare two classification models (Logistic Regression and KNN) for binary sentiment analysis using the IMDB Dataset of 50K Movie Reviews from Kaggle.
+- **Objective**: Build and compare two classification models—Logistic Regression and K-Nearest Neighbors (KNN)—to perform binary sentiment analysis on movie reviews.
+Using the IMDB dataset of 50,000 movie reviews (sourced from Kaggle), the goal is to determine whether a review expresses a positive or negative sentiment through natural language processing techniques.

 - **Details**:
   - Cleaned and preprocessed text using regex and NLTK stopwords.
   - Vectorized the data using TF-IDF.